gaelgoth/citron-appimage-builder/readme.md

    cd citron-appimage-builder
    ```

-   Alternatively, you can download the repository as a zip file and extract it.
+   Alternatively, download and extract the repository as a ZIP file.

 2. Run the batch script: